 The Cyclic Voltammetry International School will consist of morning classes dedicated to the application of cyclic voltammetry to the various fields of molecular and biomolecular electrochemistry and followed by correlating hands-on laboratory sessions in the afternoon.
 The morning classes will cover core concepts of cyclic voltammetry, and its application to the analysis of coupled chemical reactions, catalytic systems and redox enzymes.
 Afternoon sessions will involve laboratory work that illustrates the concepts discussed in each morning session.
 In the introductory laboratory session, all participants will perform basic voltammetry experiments.
 These sessions will then progress into more advanced experiments to illustrate strategies that can be used for deciphering complex mechanisms.
 In addition, participants will receive supporting materials that will guide them through this five-day course.

-Morning classes will be given by Cyrille Costentin, Benoît Limoges, Marc Robert and Jean-Michel Saveant from the Laboratoire d’Electrochimie Moléculaire (LEM).
-Cédric Tard and François Mavré from LEM will be helping with the afternoon laboratory sessions.
+Morning classes will be given by Cyrille Costentin (Université de Grenoble), François Mavré and Marc Robert (Laboratoire d’Electrochimie Moléculaire).
+Cédric Tard (Ecole Polytechnique) and Niklas von Wolff (Laboratoire d’Electrochimie Moléculaire) will be helping with the afternoon laboratory sessions.

-Classes and laboratory sessions will be held at the Université Paris Diderot (Paris 7) in the Lavoisier building, which is a short walk from the Seine river waterfront.
-Participants will stay at the Park & Suites hotel (4 min. walk from Lavoisier).
+Classes and laboratory sessions will be held at the Université Paris Cité in the Lavoisier building, which is a short walk from the Seine river waterfront.
+Participants will stay at the Park & Suites hotel (4 min. walk from the Lavoisier building).
 Lunches will be provided at the Buffon Faculty Club restaurant (2 min. walk from Lavoisier) and will be joined by the LEM teaching team.

-The 2020 session now closed for application.
-Please fill the online form to apply to be informed about the 2021 session.
+Applications for the 2023 session are closed.
+Please fill the online form to be informed about the 2024 session.